pieter-van-prooijen/mongo-db-object-factory/README.md

     }
     }

-Initialize this wrapper in a straight forward manner in the Spring
+Instantiate this wrapper in a straight forward manner in the Spring
 configuration:

 	<jee:jndi-lookup id="commentsDB" jndi-name="mongo/commentsDB" />